If you are feeling unwell, call our office and our staff will help determine the best course of action which could include:

 - A COVID test order

 If a COVID-19 test is ordered, you will be given instructions about our testing locations.

-*Longstreet Clinic’s COVID-19 testing positivity rate is 12.2% (as of Sept.
-17, 2020).
-This number reflects a 7-day rolling average and is an increase from a 10.5% positivity rate posted for the week ending Sept.
-10.
+*Longstreet Clinic’s COVID-19 testing positivity rate is 28.9% (as of Dec.
+14, 2020).
+This number reflects a 7-day rolling average and is an increase from a positivity rate of 19% Dec.
+1 and rates under 10% in mid-October.

 Screening and safety

 As part of Longstreet Clinic’s robust and ongoing COVID-19 response plan following CDC recommendations, we are providing enhanced screenings and triaging at entrances to assure safety for patients and visitors, as well as to support patients with symptoms in need of assessment and treatment immediately.
 These are additional steps toward creating the safest environment for our patients, our staff and our providers.
 All of our locations across north Georgia remain open for appointments.
 Telehealth options also are widely available.

 As we have done since March, trained staff members continue to conduct screenings including temperature checks upon arrival all of our locations.
 We also screen all Longstreet staff as they arrive for work.
 Longstreet Clinic employees, clinical and nonclinical, are required to wear masks unless working inside a personal office.
 Visitors also are required to wear masks/face coverings.

 Longstreet Clinic has played a key role in the healthcare community’s response to COVID-19 by continuing to treat and manage patients in the outpatient setting, as well as caring for patients within the hospital.
 This includes maintaining access to medical care for patients in need of acute, obstetrical, pediatric and oncology care, as well as COVID-positive patients who can be managed at their homes through telehealth.
 This service helps patients in an outpatient setting, avoiding higher intensity sites of care that should be preserved for the more critically ill.